Taludas/SmallModsCollection/README.md

 ### More Arctic Scrap
 ![banner](https://user-images.githubusercontent.com/64583643/170460767-f23baca2-1d87-4342-9d46-12ef8e249c8f.png)

 This little mod makes scrap grinding in the Arctic more easy.
-It increases the maxium scrap amount from a crate to 15.
+It increases the maximum scrap amount from a crate to 15.
 Average is going up as well, the range is normally between 5 and 15 tons per crate.

 Note that the "new" crates need some time to spawn, so don't worry if your first crates have normal amounts of scrap in them.